mmastrac/bootstrap/README.md

 The stages should be easy to understand in isolation, and enough to hold one-at-a-time in your head.

+Stages contain _some_ but not _complete_ error checking for their inputs.
+Most stages are designed to compile the next stage only and may miscompile.
+As the stages advance, we add additional error checking.

 In some cases we may define useful compilation utilities in earlier stages that are re-used later in the bootstrap chain, for example linkers and shell-style